Saugatuck 2020 has been cancelled due to the public health situation.

 The Town—actually the twin resort towns of Saugatuck and Douglas—draw visitors year-round with their quaint restaurants and boutiques, and vibrant nightlife.
 Downtown Douglas is walkable from The Dunes Resort; downtown Saugatuck is a two-mile drive north.

 The Dunes Resort, 333 Blue Star Highway, Douglas.
 81 rooms on twenty acres.
 Standard and king hotel rooms, one- and two-bedroom cottages/suites, and we typically fill all of them several weeks before the event.
-Mention that you’re with the Lambda Car Club and get Sunday night free when you stay Friday and Saturday nights.
-Dial (269) 857-1401, or book online and use group code LCC2017.
+Mention that you’re with the Lambda Car Club and get Sunday night for a penny when you stay Friday and Saturday nights.
+Dial (269) 857-1401.

 The Blue Star Motel, 167 Blue Star Highway, Douglas.
 A great alternative if the Dunes is full, or if you’d simply rather retire for the evening someplace where the action isn’t.
 Within easy walking distance of The Dunes.
 Phone (269) 348-0199.

 The Pines Motor Lodge, 56 Blue Star Highway, Douglas.
 The Pines used to be our headquarters until we outgrew it.
 So yeah, we’ve moved on, but we’re still friends.
 About 6/10 miles north of The Dunes.
 Phone (269) 857-5211.

 Is this event open to the general public?